mkner/robo-pid/docs/about.rst

 About
 *****

-**RoboPID** is a PID Controller designed to handle the combined kinematic and dynamic complexity of autonomous mobile robotics.
+**RoboPID** is a PID Controller for Python designed to handle the combined kinematic and dynamic complexity of autonomous mobile robotics.
 The controller implements timestep integration and can be used in discretized time regulators.